-It surprised him that the girl spoke so promptly in his defense.
-His sense of her surpassing beauty kept rising above his fear of her-even above his cold instinctive horror of the android.
+It surprised Mm that the girl spoke so promptly in Ms defense.
+His sense of her surpassing beauty kept rising above Ms fear of her- even above his cold instinctive horror of the android.
 When the Commander had gone, he turned to her with a little smile of relief, and gratitude.